The Clear Edge

 Build 3: One-Page Onboarding Checklist

-Why: New clients ask the same questions repeatedly.
-You’re answering each time manually.
+Why: New clients ask the same questions over and over, and you’re answering each one manually every time.

 What: Single-page checklist covering: